-With every purchase, your authorized user is earning rewards – points, cash back or miles – on your credit card account.
+With every purchase, your authorized user earns rewards – points, cash back or miles – on your credit card account.

-In many cases, Dashiell says, an authorized user can “double-dip” on a card’s perks and benefits.
-“That means an authorized user might also gain separate access to eligible lounges, discounts for using the card or in some cases, their own separate statement credits on certain perks,” continues Dashiell.
+In many cases, Dashiell said, an authorized user can “double-dip” on a card’s perks and benefits.
+“That means an authorized user might also gain separate access to eligible airport lounges, discounts for using the card or in some cases, their own separate statement credits on certain perks,” Dashiell added.
 “What an authorized user has access to can vary based on the card and issuer, so you’ll want to read a card’s terms and conditions to get the full scoop.”